-- Building respectful relationships through early, inclusive dialogue and collaborative engagement processes
+- Build respectful relationships through early, inclusive dialogue and collaborative engagement processes

-- Supporting initiatives that provide Indigenous groups with benefits for them resulting from our operations, including opportunities in training and education, and fair access to employment, procurement, business development and community development
+- Support local content opportunities that provide Indigenous groups with benefits from our operations, including training and education

 Timely and proactive engagement occurs with all Indigenous groups that may be affected by Centerra’s operations or activities in British Columbia, often above and beyond government-led consultation.

 In addition to engagement, Centerra Gold has a number of agreements in place with Indigenous groups in Canada.
 At Mount Milligan, a Socio-Economic Agreement was signed with McLeod Lake Indian Band in 2010, and in 2016 an Impact Benefit Agreement was entered into with Nak’azdli Whut’en.
 To support the advancement of the Kemess Underground Project, a comprehensive Impact Benefit Agreement was signed in 2017 with Tsay Keh Nay, a collective of three Indigenous groups.